C0Assassin/TBRB-to-RB2/README.md

 Midis are left untouched aside from the aformentioned animation edits, so harmonies are included in these packages.
 DTA and metadata information is successfully transferred over from TBRB's dta.

-Current song progress will be listed here on this splash page:
+Current song progress will be listed here on this splash page.

 ## Songs Completed (9/74):